halilozanakgul/WeatherGuesser/README.md

 # WeatherGuesser
 This is a project I started for learning machine learning better.

-In this project I will create a software that guesses the weather of a city based on the data of its and its neighbor cities' previous weathers
+WeatherGuesser is a software that guesses the temperature for a city given thr last five days temperature The code learns from the past temperature data of that city

+In the future neighbor cities and weather will be added